Elixonus/doppler/EXPANSION.md

 # Expansion

-To access additional "acoustics" and "eyesafe" features, run an http server on the repo directory, visit ```/manager/index.html``` and click on Acoustics and Eyesafe on the header bar.
+To access additional "acoustics" features, run an http server on the repo directory, visit ```/manager/index.html``` and click on Acoustics on the header bar.